TBeijen/tbnl-hugo/content/post/2023-12-18-why-kubernetes-api-not-servers.md

 _Instead of:_ Investigate how to patch nodes in-place, with all the orchestration, checks and reboots that come with it. reproducible
 _Do:_ Consider immutable infrastructure.
-Simply replace nodes with patched ones.
-A process that is easily reproducable (testing) _and_ reversible.
+Simply replace nodes with patched ones frequently.
+A process that is easily reproducable (testing on non-prod) _and_ reversible.
+Bonus benefit: [Chaos engineering](https://en.wikipedia.org/wiki/Chaos_engineering).

 _Instead of:_ Using [Ansible](https://www.ansible.com/) to 'do things on servers'

-_Do:_ Focues on immutable infrastructure, and [cloud-init](https://cloud-init.io/) to perform the few installation steps that are absolutely necessary.
+_Do:_ Focus on immutable infrastructure, and [cloud-init](https://cloud-init.io/) to perform the few installation steps that are absolutely necessary.

 _Instead of:_ Extending VM images with observability agents, EDR agents and whatnot

 _Do:_ Favor deamonsets[^ami_bad_daemonset_good], having [security context](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) as needed, to run those processes.
-Remember the flywheel effect: We already have means to easily put workloads in clusters (GitOps) and all the observability in place to monitor the components.
-Also, Renovate will help us keeping the components updated.
+Remember the flywheel effect: We already have means to easily put workloads in clusters, and all the observability in place to monitor the components.
+Also, Renovate will help us to keep the components updated.

-Ultimately, as shown in the city building diagram, we want to keep the foundation and basement as simple and hidden as we possibly can.
-Remember: The value is above the surface.
-If servers at the edge are needed, by all means focus on that until it 'just works'.

-The take-away is to avoid having to manage servers _and_ a lot of moving parst on top, without using the capabilities of Kubernetes to make any of those parts easier.

 ## Conclusion (aka TL;DR)

-All of the above illustrates the following:

-At a certain scale
+At a certain scale, and as the number of teams grows, organizations will face the following challenge:

-> Build guardrails.
-Don't end up with gates.
+> How to provide guardrails without ending up with gates?

+Topics like compliance, security, cost-effectiveness, performance and disaster-recovery all need to be addressed.
+Delegating that to each individual team is not effective: For teams it's a distraction, and it requires having sufficient knowledge of those topics in each team.
+As a result, organizations need a way to consolidate this knowledge and apply it to all of the teams.
+This in a nutshell is why the buzzword 'DevOps' is now superseded by 'Platform engineering'.

+Kubernetes, also in 2024, is a suitable stack to build this platform engineering on top off.
+But the stakes are high: It requires upfront effort before it starts to give back.
+And that imposes a risk.

+Also: It's not for everyone.
+Serverless
+Startup

 Complexity budget

+Ultimately, as shown in the city building diagram, we want to keep the foundation and basement as simple as possible.
+Remember: The value is above the surface.
+If servers and operating systems at the edge are needed, then of course focus on that until it 'just works'.

+The take-away is to avoid having to manage servers _and_ a lot of moving parts on top, without using the capabilities of Kubernetes to make any of those parts easier.

 Wrapping it up: